bluekitchen/btstack/doc/manual/docs/how_to.md

 - Embedded: the main implementation for embedded systems, especially without an RTOS.
 - POSIX: implementation for POSIX systems based on the select() call.
 - CoreFoundation: implementation for iOS and OS X applications
-- WICED: implementation for the Broadcom WICED SDK RTOS abstraction that warps FreeRTOS or ThreadX.
+- WICED: implementation for the Broadcom WICED SDK RTOS abstraction that wraps FreeRTOS or ThreadX.
+- Windows: implementation for Windows based on Event objects and WaitForMultipleObjects() call.

-Depending on the platform, data sources are either polled (embedded), or the platform provides a way to wait for a data source to become ready for read or write (POSIX, CoreFoundation), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
+Depending on the platform, data sources are either polled (embedded), or the platform provides a way to wait for a data source to become ready for read or write (POSIX, CoreFoundation, Windows), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
 In any case, the callbacks must be to explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.